 There are a few general rules that can help immensely in preventing plant diseases.
 And when it comes to plant diseases, especially in an organic vegetable garden, an ounce of prevention is worth a pound of cure.
 Many common plant diseases are difficult to treat or cure after they have appeared.
 Following these general rules will help keep both this year’s and next year’s garden healthy.

-1) Use lots of compost when you prepare your soil in the spring.
-This keeps the soil organisms healthy and active, which in turn keep your plants healthy and more resistant to all the common plant diseases.
+1) Use compost when you prepare your soil in the spring.
+Compost keeps the soil organisms healthy and active, which in turn keep your plants healthy and more resistant to all the common plant diseases.

 2) Water at ground level rather than using an overhead sprinkler.
 Many plant diseases are caused by fungus, and keeping the leaves dry - particularly in the heat of summer - will deprive fungus diseases of the moisture they need to thrive.